AstraPriv/Astra/README.md

 ## Overview

-Our comprehensive trading intelligence ecosystem is designed to provide Solana traders with competitive advantages in identifying early profitable trading opportunities across both on-chain and off-chain environments.
+Our comprehensive trading ecosystem is designed to provide Solana traders with competitive advantages in identifying early profitable trading opportunities across both on-chain and off-chain environments.
 Our specialized solutions focus on detecting confluence patterns and enabling efficient trading of high-volatility tokens.

 ## Core Components